Skip to main content

 2. When the clued card is not a 5 and it is "out of order" (meaning that it is not possible for a Prompt to get the card played at this moment in time).

-3. When playing the clued card would "unlock" someone's hand (see the section on Locked Hands later on).
+3. When playing the clued card would "unlock" someone's hand.
+(For level 9 players, see the section on Locked Hands.)

 • If a Tempo Clue is given in any of these situations, it is considered to be "valuable".